jfoechsler/ansible-homelab/README.md

 The different types of network modes supported are:
 1. ISP router as gateway and DHCP server.
 Dnsmasq added in ISP router as custom DNS.
 Manages VMs DHCP/DNS.
 2. ISP router as gateway only.
 Dnsmasq manages DHCP/DNS for VMs and other clients.
-3. Fedora Dnsmasq as DNS/DHCP.
+3. Fedora Dnsmasq as DNS/DHCP and firewalld to manage routing.
    1. as managed VM.
    2. as physical managed host.

 # Getting started
-See examples directory to get started.
+See example [homelab](examples/homelab) directory to get started.